<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 • Low cost, sometimes even disposable product

-• Customizable with customer logo on dial
+• Customizable with customer logo on the dial

 Figure 2: Ashcroft® 1005P Commercial Pressure Gauge.

 Industrial gauges.
-Industrial gauges are all welded, durable and cost-effective options that are designed to help keep people safe in hazardous environments.
+Industrial gauges are all-welded, durable and cost-effective options that are designed to help keep people safe in hazardous environments.
 You will find them being used in equipment for food and beverage, pharmaceutical, agricultural, scientific and firefighting markets.
 These gauges feature:

 • Slightly larger case/dial size, less than 4-inch inches